 c) Link these two entries together.
 It can be done in both templates.
 See instructions below.

-d) Edit and link entries afterwards if needed, for example, associating the project with publications, activities or other content related to the project.
+d) Edit and link entries afterwards if needed, for example, linking the project with related publications, activities or other content related to the project.

-A Project means a work or assignment that is performed to achieve a certain defined goal.
+A Project means a work or assignment that is performed to achieve a certain goal.
 A project has a start and end date.
 In Haris you can register both short-term projects and projects that are ongoing for a long time.
 For funded projects, the project submission should be linked to the awards content type.
 It is also strongly recommended to link other content types that are related to the project, e.g. research outputs, activities or press/media.
 This helps to build up a context for your the project and all related content is available at the project page.

 If the project has received funding, use the Awards template to register information on the funding.
 See instructions below.